 The video is very useful as a guide to TWLS and on viewing you may recognise a few people.
 Happy watching.

-Starting from Autumn 2022, as an academy, we are making some changes to the way in which we deliver our spelling programme.
-Children will be taught spelling patterns as part of a spelling program.
+Discovery Primary Academy introduced CUSP spelling in the Spring of 2023.
+The spelling program teaches spelling through a pattern approach.
 Teachers will teach a spelling rule or common exception words the children are required to know and use these as a focus in their SFA lessons and where applicable in other subject areas.
 This means there will no longer be a weekly spelling test.
 Children will be rewarded by the teacher if they are using the words in their work.
 Spelling lists may come home, so you are aware of which words are being taught and it is helpful if the children spend time looking at these words at home too.
 The children may also be set relevant spelling homework to reinforce the spelling rule.

 Here at Discovery Primary Academy we follow the 'CUSP' programme for writing.
 CUSP is underpinned by evidence, research and cognitive science.
 Modules are deliberately sequenced for robust progression and allows teachers to focus on the lesson.